BrooksResearchGroup-UM/FastMBAR/docs/source/dialanine_PMF.rst

 Example 2.
-Compute PMF of dialanine dihedrals with umbrella sampling and FastMBAR
+Compute a 2D-PMF of dihedrals for dialanine.
 =================================================================================

-This example includes a step-by-step discription on computing the two dimensional PMF of dialanine dihedrals with umbrella sampling and FastMBAR.
+This example includes a step-by-step description on computing the two dimensional PMF of dialanine dihedrals with umbrella sampling and FastMBAR.
-Umbrella sampling is used to exhaustively sample relavant dialanine configurations that are centered around multiple dihedral values.
+Umbrella sampling is used to exhaustively sample relevant dialanine configurations that are centered around multiple dihedral values.
-FastMBAR is used here to compute the PMF by reweighting the configurations sampled from umbrella sampling.
+FastMBAR is used here to compute the PMF by reweighing the configurations sampled from umbrella sampling.

-To run this example in your local computer, you need to clone/download the git repository `FastMBAR <https://github.com/xqding/FastMBAR>`_ onto your computer.
+To run this example in your local computer, you need to clone/download the git repository `FastMBAR <https://github.com/BrooksResearchGroup-UM/FastMBAR>`_ onto your computer.
 After downloading the `FastMBAR`_ repository, change current working directory to ``FastMBAR/examples/dialanine`` before starting to run the following script inside the ``Python`` interpreter.
-(This example is also avaible in a Jupyter Notebook:
-``FastMBAR/examples/dialanine/script/main.ipynb``.
-You can run this example interactively using the Jupyter notebook.)

 .. code-block:: python